Insure summer and seasonal employees in time

 Give the summer employee a payroll calculation when you pay their wages.
 Remember to give them an employment certificate when the employment ends.

-Ilmari, our website’s customer service robot, provides advice in pension insurance and Incomes Register matters.
-Our customer service also provides help at the number +358 10 195 000 (mobile call charge/local network charge).
+Our customer service provides advice in pension insurance and Incomes Register matters at the number +358 10 195 000 (mobile call charge/local network charge).

 Employer contributions – How well do you know the additional employer costs?